floatingpurr/floatingpurr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Software and data architect focusing on the design and development of systems for exploring and making sense of complex information.
+I'm a software and data architect focusing on the design and development of systems for exploring and making sense of complex information.
 Cappuccino advocate.
 I’m as curious as my two cats! ^..^ ₍⸍⸌̣ʷ̣̫⸍̣⸌₎

 💬 Check out [my blog](https://imandrea.me/) for more! _(actually, it resembles much more my personal cookbook)_